Star Fox 64: Release

-The game was first shown publicly at E3 1996 where Nintendo released a video of an early version of the game.
-This early version of the game showcased only the first level (Corneria) and featured a minimalistic HUD, showing only a crude meter reflecting the player's shield gauge.
-Nintendo released further beta footage of the game on December 6, 1996, that showed subsequent levels, an improved HUD, and a short multiplayer segment.
+Star Fox 64 was first shown publicly at E3 1996, where Nintendo released a video of an early version.
+This showcased only the first level (Corneria) and featured a minimalistic HUD, showing only a crude meter reflecting the player's shield gauge.
+Nintendo released further beta footage on December 6, 1996, that showed subsequent levels, an improved HUD, and a short multiplayer segment.

-As the game approached launch, Nintendo became concerned that the title "Star Fox" could be considered too similar to the name of the German company "StarVox".
-Thus like its predecessor, the game was rebranded as Lylat Wars in certain PAL territories.
-Nintendo Power subscribers received a promotional video prior to Star Fox 64s release (the same tactic was used to promote Donkey Kong Country for the SNES as well as Diddy Kong Racing, Banjo-Kazooie, and Hey You, Pikachu! for the Nintendo 64) that advertised the game's cinematic presentation, as well as new features like the Rumble Pak and voice acting.
-It revolves around two agents of Sega and Sony (who at the time were Nintendo's biggest hardware competitors) interrogating a Nintendo employee into revealing information about the game.
+As with its predecessor (which was titled Starwing in PAL regions), Nintendo was concerned that the Star Fox name was too similar to the name of the German company StarVox.
+To avoid a potential lawsuit, the game was rebranded as Lylat Wars in certain PAL territories.
+Nintendo Power subscribers received a promotional video prior to Star Fox 64s release (the same tactic was used to promote Donkey Kong Country for the SNES as well as Diddy Kong Racing, Banjo-Kazooie, and Hey You, Pikachu! for the Nintendo 64) that advertised the cinematic presentation, as well as new features like the Rumble Pak and voice acting.
+It revolves around two agents of Sega and Sony (who at the time were Nintendo's biggest hardware competitors) interrogating Nintendo employees into revealing information.
 The game reportedly had a marketing budget of $7 million.

-Years after release, a substantial number of unused assets were found on the cartridge including unused icons, audio files, levels, and power-ups.
-In an interview post-release, Miyamoto said that while he was not 100% satisfied with the final version of Star Fox 64, he felt that the game made better use of the Nintendo 64 increased processing power than Super Mario 64, which was a launch title for the console and which Miyamoto had also developed.

-An unofficial PC port of the game named StarShip, developed by the team behind the Ship of Harkinian port of The Legend of Zelda: Ocarina of Time, was later released in December 2024.
+Miyamoto said that while he was not 100% satisfied with the final version of Star Fox 64, he felt it made better use of the Nintendo 64 than Super Mario 64, which he had also developed.
+An unofficial PC port, StarShip, developed by the team behind the Ship of Harkinian port of The Legend of Zelda: Ocarina of Time, was released in December 2024.